 Why would you choose arbitrage over other models of selling on Amazon?

-- Lower cost to start: According to Jungle Scout’s study of more than 1,000 Amazon sellers, more than 30% of those doing arbitrage were able to launch Amazon businesses with less than $500, and about 50% did so for less than $1,000.
-For private label sellers, in contrast, 75% said they spent $1,000 or more to launch.
+- Lower cost to start: According to Jungle Scout’s study of more than 1,000 Amazon sellers, 33% of those doing arbitrage were able to launch Amazon businesses with less than $500, and about 49% did so for less than $1,000.
+By contrast, 75% of private label sellers spent $1,000 or more to launch.

-- Faster to start: More than half of retail arbitrate sellers (56%) said they were able to launch Amazon businesses in fewer than 6 weeks.
-Only 29% of private label sellers said the same.
+- Faster to start: Two in five (41%) retail arbitrate sellers said they were able to launch Amazon businesses in fewer than 6 weeks.
+Only a quarter (25%) of private label sellers said the same.